Scholarships for Indigenous students

 The $1,500 awards are based on scholastic achievement, financial need and community involvement.

-Application deadline: The application process is currently open.
-Completed applications or questions about the scholarship can be sent to email@example.com.
-The deadline to submit is January 15 and recipients will be notified by February 5, 2022.
+Application deadline: The application process is now closed.
+Questions about the scholarship can be sent to firstname.lastname@example.org.

 Saige Arcand: an Indigenous woman who’s learning new ways to support her community

 Meet Saige Arcand, a proud Indigenous woman from the Alexander First Nation.
 Saige is a mother to two beautiful daughters—who she attributes as her biggest motivation.
 Saige is also a recipient of one of the 2021 Alberta Blue Cross® Indigenous scholarships and says she appreciates having a little extra help to relieve financial stress.

 Saige always knew she wanted to pursue an education that would help her attain the skills and knowledge to better serve her community.
 With 10 years experience as a community worker, it made sense that her next educational goal would be to get her Native Studies degree as it aligns perfectly with her larger career goals.

 “As an Indigenous woman growing up in an urban centre and away from my homelands, I often felt disconnected from my culture and my identity,” Saige tells us.
 “As a teenager, I sought out places, people and programs to help me connect to my roots.
 It was through the arts where I found myself.
 This is why I have dedicated the past 10 years of my life developing arts-based events and workshops to help urban Indigenous youth reclaim their identity and roots.”